SpringRoll/SpringRollContainer/README.md

 // Firstly, construct the SavedData object.
 This is only needed for IndexedDB work const savedData = new SavedData('dbName');

-// Then, open a connection to the database (this is using all default parameters) savedData.IDBOpen('dbName','1', {}, {}, (result) => console.log(result))
+// Then, open a connection to the database (this is using all default parameters, more info on parameters below) savedData.IDBOpen('dbName','1', {}, {}, (result) => console.log(result))

 ```